-(A quick digression: I've hung out in bars a lot over the years, and it's surprising how often a drunk who has just been 86ed from one bar will immediately walk next door and order another drink.
+(A quick digression: I've hung out in bars a lot over the years, and it's surprising how often a drunk who has just been cut off at one bar will immediately walk next door and order another drink.
 I think being able to get successfully served at the next bar is a point of pride issue for some of them.
 Not enough of these situations end with a phone call to a cab or the police.
 Ignition interlocks are a very good thing.)

 I sat down next to her while she finished her beer, and as she finished it she told me in an angry drunken hiss that she hated me and wasn't going to speak to me again after that night.
 She finished her beer, paid for it, and stormed out of the bowling alley.
 Then she started climbing through snowbanks to get from parking lot to parking lot, gradually making her way back toward the edge of Eden Prairie.

 Getting home from there meant crossing over or under five different freeways, in a couple of cases using overpass shoulder sidewalks that would have been plowed under hours before.
 Since this whole event happened, I've actually had a couple of nightmares in which I tried to figure out better on-foot routes back into the Minneapolis sidewalk system from that Eden Prairie pizza joint.
 There just aren't really any good options, especially not in the snow.
 The particular bad compromise she settled on got her as far as Redstone, another restaurant about half a mile in the right direction.
 As she picked through the snow, I followed her in my car, hazard lights on, windows rolled down, trying to talk to her.